pvtanike/Genomic-Landscape-Based-Drug-Repurposing/README.md

    - Combines PPI-validated connections
    - Integrates literature validation metrics

-4. **Literature Validation:**
+4. **Literature Validation and Drug Filtering:**
-   - Loads literature-extracted drug-gene interactions from GPU-accelerated NLP pipeline
+   - Loads literature-extracted gene-disease relationships from GPU-accelerated NLP pipeline
-   - Matches drug candidates to PubMed-validated targets
+   - Identifies which genomically significant genes have literature support in HNC research
+   - **Drug filtering strategy:** After statistical enrichment testing, drugs are retained only if they:
+     - **Direct candidates:** Target genes that appear in the literature validation results
+     - **Indirect candidates:** Connect via PPI to risk genes that appear in the literature validation results
-   - Adds literature-validated gene lists and article counts
-   - Includes PMIDs for citation traceability
+   - Adds literature-validated gene lists, article counts, and PMIDs for traceability
+   - **This secondary filtering occurs after statistical drug-gene identification** - only drugs targeting literature-validated genes are carried forward to Files 06-07

 **Key Data Sources:**
 - CNV results: Aggregated HPV+/- drug candidates (amplification + deletion combined)